 Extract Refresh Schedules

-Tableau Desktop authors and data stewards can create and publish data extracts.
-Extracts are copies or subsets of the original data connection.
-Because extracted data is imported into the Tableau data engine, workbooks that connect to extracts generally perform faster than those that use live database connections.
+Tableau Desktop authors and data stewards can create and publish extracts.
+Extracts are copies or subsets of the original data.
+Because extracts are imported into the data engine, workbooks that connect to extracts generally perform faster than those that connect to live data.
 Extracts can also increase functionality.

 Setting up refresh schedules